-B.1 Waste Objective: Ensure statewide waste management activities focus on recycling, proper handling, transportation, and disposal to prevent release of contaminants to the environment.

-Outcome: Number of Tons of Solid Waste Material Properly
+B.1 Waste Objective: Ensure statewide waste management activities focus on reduction, recycling, beneficial use, proper handling, transportation, and disposal to prevent release of contaminants to the environment.
+Outcome: Number of Tons of Solid Waste Material Properly Disposed Each Year Outcome: Number of Tons of Material Recycled Per Year

-Disposed

-Outcome: Number of Tons of Material Recycled Per Year

 • Strategy (B.1.1).
-Minimize the threat of releases of hazardous and solid wastes, and petroleum products to the environment.
+Minimize the threat of releases of and from the management of hazardous and solid wastes to the environment.

-MDEQ issues permits and other approvals, conducts inspections, and provides training and compliance assistance to facilities that generate, dispose of, treat, or store wastes to ensure that those wastes do not adversely impact the environment or pose a public health risk.
+MDEQ issues permits and other approvals, and provides training and certification of operators to facilities that generate, dispose of, treat, or store wastes to ensure that those wastes do not adversely impact the environment or pose a public health risk.
+MDEQ also coordinates with each county, regional solid waste authority or municipality as the case may be on the development and implementation of a local solid waste management plan to ensure solid waste management needs are met.